What are lumens?

 What is Lux?

 The lux (symbol lx) is a unit of illuminance: 1 lux is the illuminance produced by a light source with a luminous intensity of 1 candela on a surface perpendicular to the light rays at a distance of 1 meter from the source.
-The lux therefore corresponds to the illuminance obtained when each square meter of the surface under consideration receives a luminous flux of one lumen.
-Consequently, the number of lux is found as the quotient of the total luminous flux received, expressed in lumens, and the size of the illuminated area expressed in square meters.
+Thus, the lux corresponds to the illuminance one has when every square meter of the considered surface receives a luminous flux of one lumen.
+The number of lux is therefore found as the quotient of the total received luminous flux, expressed in lumens, and the size of the illuminated surface expressed in square meters.
 1 lux = 1 lumen/m².

 Examples of Lux